LaStationLGBTI/www-lastation/content/services/conseil-juridique.md

 Vous pouvez envoyer un mail à juridique@lastation-lgbti.eu, nous rejoindre sur Discord ou venir au local !

-**The Legal Section assists people who need it with their legal affairs.
+**English** The Legal Section assists people who need it with their legal affairs.
 Their main activity is supporting LGBTI asylum seekers.

 They provide preparation for OFPRA and CNDA interviews, answer questions about the whole asylum application process, and refer people to other associations when necessary (French courses, writing supplementary appeals, etc.).